sitespeedio/sitespeed.io/docs/documentation/onlinetest/index.md

 Now you can open your web browser and navigate to [http://127.0.0.1:3000](http://127.0.0.1:3000) to run your first test.

-If you are on Linux you need to run `sudo modprobe ifb numifbs=1` to be able to set different connectivites inside of Docker.
+If you are on Linux you need to run `sudo modprobe ifb numifbs=1` to be able to set different connectivities inside of Docker.
 On Mac you can only run native connectivity when you run inside of Docker.

 ### Using NodeJS